 There was a time during the first half of the 20th century when having three to four children was seen as the ideal number for parents, with 35 percent of moms between 40 and 44 having four children or more.
-Those numbers have been reversing since 1971—and now, two children is the current preferred number for 48 percent of Americans, according to the Pew Research Center.
+Those numbers have been reversing for several decades—and now, the average American family consists of 3.14 people.
 On top of that, only 12 percent of women in their early forties have four children or more.

 Despite the common perception of middle children being resentful of their siblings and never getting enough attention from their parents, Katrin Schumann, co-author of The Secret Power of Middle Children, has done extensive research on the subject that found the plight of middle children may actually be a positive thing later in life.
 One such trait is their ability to negotiate.

 “Middles are used to not getting their own way, and so they become savvy, skillful manipulators,” Schumann told Psychology Today.
 “They can see all sides of a question and are empathetic and judge reactions well.
 They are more willing to compromise, and so they can argue successfully.
 Since they often have to wait around as kids, they’re more patient.”

 3. Their low self-esteem might not necessarily be a bad thing.

 Yes, the middle child may suffer from low self-esteem when compared to their siblings, due to their “their lack of uniqueness and attention at home,” according to Schumann.
 However, this doesn’t have to be a negative thing as it helps keep their ego in check.

 “Also, self-esteem is not as critical as our society believes,” Schumann explained.
 “Having an accurate sense of your self-esteem is more important than having high self-esteem.
 Surprisingly, new studies show that high self-esteem does not correlate with better grades in school or greater success in life.
 It can actually lead to a lack of perseverance in the face of difficulties.”